Detecting Disease and Infection from Home

 Click below for more detailed instructions

 Fresh urine is important for accurate results, so we recommend collecting your dog's first urination in the morning.

 For cats, you may find that confining your cat in a bathroom with the kit's special non-absorbent litter until it urinates work well.
 Keep in mind you only need a small amount of test litter in the box, barely enough to cover the bottom.
 Most cats will urinate using only a tiny volume of litter and it helps keep the urine sample as clean as possible.

 For multi-cat households: Make sure the litter box is cleaned prior to collecting a sample.
 Some cat parents prefer to isolate their kitty in a bathroom with its own litter box until it urinates.
 Others keep the litter cleaned and carefully watch until the cat they need a sample from has used the litter box.
 There’s no perfect way to collect a sample in a multi-cat household, just be sure you have the right cat’s pee!

-For dogs, try to collect a fresh sample the morning of your appointment.
+For dogs, try to collect a fresh sample the morning you plan to mail your test kit.

-For most accurate test results, obtain samples 1 to 4 hours before we arrive.
+For most accurate test results, obtain samples 1 to 4 hours before mailing.